ToughkidDev/mgLux/README.md

 # mgLux
-MSX LuxuryBox rom file loader

-### mglUx - Megarom Loader for LuxuryBox -  v2.191201 by ToughkidCST 2019 12
+## mglUx - MSX Megarom Loader for LuxuryBox - Written by ToughkidCST 2019 12

 ## 개요